 Any 4-H member exhibiting in Dog Care, Dog Obedience, or Dog Rally with a dog of any age is eligible for this class.
 The same dog must be exhibited in one of the following: Dog Care, Dog Obedience, or Dog Rally.
 Both 4-H member and dog are to be dressed in a costume of the same theme.
 Judging will be on originality and implementation of theme.
-Costume theme for 2022 is Favorite Hero, can be a real person or cartoon hero.
+Costume theme for 2024 is Candyland